cvmiller/nat64/README.md

 ### What is needed?

-An OpenWRT-based router, preferably running the latest release, Chaos Calmer (15.05.1).
+An OpenWRT-based router, preferably running the latest release, Chaos Calmer (15.05.1), or LEDE 17.01.02.
-* A package from the past **tayga** (available from 12.09)
+* A package from the past **tayga** (for OpenWrt available from 12.09)
 * a little configuration, a script to start-up the **tayga** daemon
 * Google's DNS64 service.

-### Getting Tayga
+### Getting Tayga for OpenWrt

-The devs dropped the **tayga** package way back in 2012, but fortunately, it still works, *mostly*.
+The OpenWrt devs dropped the **tayga** package way back in 2012, but fortunately, it still works, *mostly*.
 My router is a **brcm47xx**-based, you will want to make sure you use the correct architecture for your router.
 You can find tayga in:
 ```
 https://downloads.openwrt.org/attitude_adjustment/12.09/brcm47xx/generic/packages/
 ```